 Steven Feng

-Steven Feng is a Stanford Computer Science PhD student and NSERC PGS-D scholar working with the Stanford AI Lab and Stanford NLP Group.
-He is a lead/co-instructor for Stanford CS25: Transformers United, and his research focuses on foundation models, language models, reasoning, generalization, efficiency, and cognitively inspired AI methods.
+Steven Feng is a Stanford Computer Science PhD student affiliated with the Stanford AI Lab and Stanford NLP Group.
+He is the lead instructor for Stanford CS25: Transformers United, and his research focuses on foundation models, language models, reasoning, generalization, efficiency, and human-aligned AI learning.

 Reasoning Gains Persist When Models Learn Them During Pretraining